Water Meter Case Study

 Results & Impact

-After adding the camera scan tool, the average time to read one meter fell from about two minutes to thirty seconds.
-Staff no longer need to line up a shot, type numbers by hand, then move on.
-Instead, the app grabs a clear image and shows the reading in seconds.
-Fast grabs mean field teams finish more meters each day.
+After adding the camera scan tool, meter reading became much faster.
+The time to read one meter dropped from two minutes to just thirty seconds.
+Instead of typing numbers by hand, the app captures a clear image and shows the result instantly.
+This lets field teams finish more meters every day.

 Lessons Learned